-- Rather than doing a skit in front of the class, have students make a movie using video editing software. - Perform the skits or show the videos at a whole-school assembly or other group gathering or event that is happening with your school's COVID protocols. - Have students pause their videos or acting performance halfway through and ask the audience, "What would you do if you were in this situation?"
+- Rather than doing a skit in front of the class, have students make a movie using video editing software. - Perform the skits or show the videos at a whole-school assembly or other group gathering or event. - Have students pause their videos or acting performances halfway through and ask the audience, "What would you do if you were in this situation?"